petergiordano/bolt-prototype/docs/README_workflow-and-collaboration.md

-# 🧠 Workflow & Collaboration Guide: Multi-Agent Dev System
+# 🧠 Workflow & Collaboration Guide: Multi-Agent Dev System (ChatGPT, Claude, Bolt, Gemini)

 This file documents the operating model for managing code contributions and project updates between Bolt.new, GitHub, and your local VS Code development environment.